ricrogz/lxScrabble/README.md

     - Commas, colons and semicolons (',', ':', ';') in format strings in lxScrabble need to be escaped ('\\,', '\\:', '\\;').
     - Formatting placeholders ('%...') format strings in lxScrabble have been replaced by proper *printf* placeholders ('%s', '%d').
     - Player scores in score.ini do no longer start with an underscore ('_').
+* Current source code allows for incorporation of non-ascii characters.

 # Potential future improvements

+* Require to mention bot's nick to quit.
 * Mute/redirect output to a log file.
 * Implementation of a "!help" command to show remote commands.
-* Usage of unicode characters.
 * Improved score tracking functionality, plus usage of a SQLite database to track scores.
 * Mutichannel capability.
+* Dictionary selection between different options.
 * Global code rewrite.

 # License